How To Grow Lettuce Indoors

 Lettuce seed needs humidity and, to a lesser extent, light to germinate.

-Before we discuss how much light you need, I'll introduce the video that shows you the step-by-step process on how to grow lettuce indoors.
+Before we discuss how much light you need, I’ll introduce the video that shows you the step-by-step process of how to grow lettuce indoors.

 How to Grow Lettuce Indoors Video